Google I/O 2023 is next week.here's what i was expecting - ExBulletin

 CEO Sundar Pichai has no doubt that the company continues to lead the artificial intelligence world.
 There was always a fair amount of stuff at the event that mostly focused on practical real-world applications such as mobile his imaging and customer his service handling.
 But this year, it’s safe to say that the company is going to have a blast with stuff like that.

 Hardware, on the other hand, is always a bit of a disappointment at developer conferences.
-However, after an industry-wide off-year, a ton of rumors are in agreement, indicating that it will likely be an unusually consumer electronics-focused keynote.
+However, after an industry-wide off-year, a ton of rumors are in agreement, indicating that it’s likely to be an unusually consumer electronics-focused keynote.
 TechCrunch focuses on the last part, so we’ll start our list there.

 The Pixel 7a is as sure as a bet.
 Google has settled on a comfortable release cycle.
 We will be releasing our flagship product in the fall and the lower-priced device in the spring.
 The former is designed to be an ideal showcase for modern mobile operating systems and first-party silicon, while the latter maintains as much of its predecessor as possible while making some compromises on price. .

 It’s a great system that works well, and Google’s newly focused mobile hardware team has created an amazingly good device at a very reasonable price.
-Never let down by the flood of rumors, the company has gone ahead and announced on Twitter that the next device is set to release on his May 11th.
+Never succumbing to the flood of rumors, the company has gone ahead and announced on Twitter that its next device is set to release on his May 11th.
 It was Google India that specifically made this announcement.
 It probably comes as no surprise, as the company is likely to aggressively target the number one smartphone market in the world with this product.
 The image shows a design very similar to the 7.
 As has been done in the past, though, it doesn’t come down to actually mentioning the name.

 Basically you would expect a 7 with cheaper materials.
 Rumor has it that the 6.1-inch device will feature a 90Hz refresh rate, paired with a 64-megapixel rear camera.
-The 7s Tensor G2 is back for command performance and could bring many of the software features that were originally enabled.
+The 7s Tensor G2 returns for command performance and may have many software features enabled first.

 The Pixel Tablet is definitely coming.
 Google confirmed the presence of the device at last year’s event, offering a broad 2023 release date and renders alongside the rest of his Pixel lineup as of now.
 In effect, he has two things that Google is likely to officially announce this year.
 That’s next week or September or October.
 I’d be shocked if the company doesn’t get at least a little stage time with its long-awaited (?) re-entry into the category. rice field.
 I’d be surprised if Google jumped into this space without a fresh edge.

-Note: Update: Google has gone ahead and announced the Pixel Fold on Twitter.
-The company has taken a good look at its upcoming foldable smartphone from just about every angle, which means all three of his expected hardware has been officially unveiled, including the Pixel 7a and Pixel tablet.
-To do.